tkn-tub/ns3-gym/doc/tutorial/source/getting-started.rst

 ::

-  ./waf -d debug --enable-tests configure
+  ./waf -d debug --enable-examples --enable-tests configure

-to tell ``waf`` to build the debug versions of the |ns3| programs that includes the tests.
+to tell ``waf`` to build the debug versions of the |ns3| programs that includes the examples and tests.
 You must still build the actual debug version of the code by typing,

 ::